Childhood Post-Traumatic Stress Disorder: Symptoms And Treatment

 Eye movement desensitization and reprocessing therapy (EMDR)

 EMDR is a form of trauma-focused therapy that is gaining popularity in the mental health field.
-Studies show that it is a safe and effective treatment for PTSD.
+Studies suggest that it can be a safe and effective treatment for adults, adolescents, and children with PTSD.

-EMDR may involve combining CBT with eye movement exercises (guided by the therapist) where the survivor talks about what they remember from their trauma(s).
-The therapist can work with them to address the emotions they experienced during and after the event.
-This may allow memories to reappear, as it targets both sides of the brain while processing the trauma(s).
+EMDR typically involves combining eye movement exercises (guided by the therapist) with CBT where the survivor talks about what they remember from their trauma(s).
+The therapist can then work with the individual to address the emotions they experienced during and after the event.

 Other trauma therapies